dart-lang/language/working/static metaprogramming/intro.md

 Macros can easily lead to incomprehensible programs if they become overly magical, or are a complete black box to the user.
-In order to demystify macros you would ideally be able to easily navigate to their implementation code, as well as visualize in some way the code they generated in your program.
+In order to demystify macros you should:

+* Be able to easily navigate to their implementation code.
+* Be able to visualize in some way the code they generated in your program, at development time.
-When errors occur in generated code, how does the user trace backwards to understand where that code came from and how it was generated?
+* Be able to debug generated code (step through it, etc).
+* Be able to trace errors that flow through generated code, as well as navigate back to the line in the macro implementation that produced the code.

 ### Performance